 Amanda maintains a robust litigation and compliance practice and helps clients navigate international environmental laws and regulations, focused on e-waste, plastics, and extended producer responsibility.

 Amanda’s practice focuses on a diverse mix of environmental regulatory law and litigation.
-She helps clients navigate issues arising under the Clean Air Act (CAA), Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), National Environmental Policy Act (NEPA), and Endangered Species Act (ESA).
-She also has experience working with environmental justice, extended producer responsibility (EPR), and climate change matters.
+Amanda works on several litigation teams defending waste and recycling companies in state and federal environmental, class action, and toxic tort litigation.
+Amanda also helps clients navigate compliance issues, ranging from the initial stages of permitting to enforcement under the Clean Air Act (CAA), Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), National Environmental Policy Act (NEPA), and Endangered Species Act (ESA).

 - University of Florida (B.A., magna cum laude, 2019)

 - Political Science Major

 - Wake Forest University (J.D., 2022)